 Students will receive professional accreditations—ideal for learners who want or need specific certifications.
-Coursera has a lot to offer.
+Coursera offers a lot.
 With their Specialization programs, students can gain valuable certification in much less time than with a traditional degree program.

 Users find clear learning pathways.
-With their degree programs, Specialization, as well as their guided projects, Coursera gives learners a complete outline of the process.
+With their degree courses, Specialization, as well as their guided projects, Coursera gives learners a complete outline of the process.
 The steps to take to complete the chosen program is very clear.

 The time commitment can be a problem for some users.
-Most of the programs have a specific sign-up dates.
+Most of the programs have specific sign-up dates.
 Although their focus is that students can learn on their own time.
-There are weekly requirements for the student complete.
-For people who want to work faster or slower, Coursera may not be the best fit.
+There are weekly requirements for the student to complete.
+For people who want to work faster or slower, Coursera courses may not be the best fit.
 Most of the classes require a commitment for a specific time frame.

 Coursera certainly offers free classes; however, their Specialization programs have a monthly payment requirement (typically $30-$60).
-The individual courses, whether required for a degree or stand-alone, also require a financial commitment (usually $30-$100 each).
+The individual courses, whether required for a degree or stand-alone, also require a financial commitment (usually $30-$100 per course).